aishwaryawaghachoure/Communicating_System_for_deaf_people/README.md

 ●	Converting Sign language to text

-●	Converting text to Sign language
+●	Converting text to Speech

 In spite of many advantages provided by this project which uses a palm sized leap motion sensor and provides a much more movable and moderate solution ,this classifier can further be improved with respect to speed and accuracy.